MoazHassan2022/charities/README.md

 # charities
 It is a website like a guidebook for charities all over Saudi Arabia with all its details, locations, contacts and searching for it with different ways.

-I developed it with DJANGO in python language and created its database with sqlite then converted it to postgresql for deploying.
+I developed it with Django in python language and created its database with sqlite then converted it to postgresql for deploying.

 It was for freelancing for a client.